Zoe-R27/Patterns/README.md

 Normally, in a project, generating giftcards would be triggered via an API call or Kafka Listener and would go through a controller class.
 In this case, I have included a `main()` function that can prompt a user for card generation.
 This makes it easier to view and run.
 You can run the program by going to `app/src/main/kotlin/App.kt` and running `main()`.
-In IntelliJ, this can be done by either hitting the green arrow button next to the left or right-clicking on `main` and choosing `Run 'App.kt'`
+In IntelliJ, this can be done by either hitting the green arrow button next to the function name on the left or right-clicking on `main` and choosing `Run 'App.kt'`

 This will cause prompts to appear to on the terminal asking for:
 - The number of cards you want to generate